erikdubois/Sardi-Ghost-Flexible-Variations/README.md

 You can change all icon themes with the words **flexible** and **colora** in them.
 Sardi comes with many coloring scripts.
 You can color the icons any way you see fit.

-These icons are an example what you can do with the Sardi-Flat-Colora scripts.
+These icons are an example what you can do with the Sardi icons.

 **More information about Sardi**